UltraEngine/Documentation/CPP/AdvancedInterface.md

 # Advanced Application Interface

 This page describes how to create a more complex application interface.
 The interface will consist of a main panel with a viewport and a text console, as well as a side panel divided into several tabbed panels.
 We will add some simple behavior to our application to demonstrate how a real application can be programmed.
-We will also add a child window with a few settings and show how to show and hide it.
+We will also add a child window with a few settings and show how to change the focus of the application to guide the user's actions.

 ## Application Layout